 The Chinese government in the past offered automakers generous incentives to produce electric vehicles to spur their adoption as a way to help address China's air pollution.
 However, With slowing EVs sales and a reduction in the subsidies, NIO is raising the additional capital it needs through private placements.

 The Chinese automaker was the first electric car manufacturer to launch an IPO in the U.S. on Sept 12, 2018.
-The company raised $1 billion when it started trading on the NASDAQ under the stock symbol NIO.
+The company raised $1 billion when it started trading on the NYSE under the stock symbol NIO.
 The IPO fell short of the $2 billion NIO hoped to raise.
 The stock reached an all time high of $10.06 in March 2019.
 However, it has fallen ever since and its trading at $3.55 as of today.

 NIO launched its first vehicle, the premium electric ES8 seven-passenger SUV in June 2018.
 The company followed that with the launch of the smaller five-passenger ES6 SUV in December 2018.

 The fully-electric vehicles include high-tech features and were designed to lure buyers away from Tesla.
 The ES8 starts around US$67,000 while the smaller ES6 starts at $US52,000.